-EEM14 EEM Module Category Debug Function Single-step or breakpoint on module registers with WAIT capability may not work Description In debug mode, the CPU clock is driven independently from the wait inputs of device modules (i.e., MULT, USB, RF1A, CRC).
+Description When debugging, if the device is in any low power mode and the debugger is halted, the modules (i.e., MULT, USB, RF1A, CRC).
 As a result, an EEM halt on an access to the module data registers (breakpoint or single-step) may show incorrect results due to incomplete execution.

-Workaround Do not single-step through a data register access that holds the CPU to provide a valid result.
+Function Single-step or breakpoint on module registers with WAIT capability may not work result.
 Place breakpoints after the affected register is accessed and sufficient clock cycles have been provided.
-NOTE: This erratum applies to debug mode only.